[?] Subscribe To This Site

 5.2 Read home education parenting resources, books and internet articles, attend seminars and workshops and ask for advice when you need it.
 (You can contact me if you like.)

-If you would expect your child’s school teacher to keep informed about new trends in education, you should require no less of yourself!
-Begin with Better Late Than Early or Homegrown Kids by Raymond and Dorothy Moore, Ruth Beechick’s The Three R's and A Charlotte Mason Companion by Karen Andreola.
+If you would expect your child's school teacher to keep informed about new trends in education, you should require no less of yourself!
+Begin with Better Late Than Early by Raymond and Dorothy Moore, Ruth Beechick's The Three R's and A Charlotte Mason Companion by Karen Andreola.
 Then select other books from the recommended parent books on this site.

 6. Explain your decision about home education to your children in a way that they can understand.
 Especially as they grow older, they need to understand your vision and the reasons why they are being educated differently from the majority of the population.
 Our children understand that this is a decision that we, their parents have made, based on our better judgment and that it is not negotiable.